7 Interesting True Bay Leaf Tea Benefits (Bay Laurel)

-Bay leaf tea is known for its potential health benefits.
-Some bay leaf tea benefits include: aiding digestion, reducing inflammation, and promoting healthy skin.
+Some bay leaf tea benefits include relieving indigestion, reducing inflammation, and promoting healthy skin.

 the benefits of bay leaf tea come from true bay leaves